 To put your newly acquired boxing skills to good use, have a look at some of the best boxing workouts on T3, such as this 12-minute boxing full body workout or the jump rope full body workout, both created in collaboration with FightCamp.
-The jump rope workout can burn 150 calories in just 10 minutes, perfect for boosting metabolism and shifting some of that belly fat that accumulated over the Christmas.
+The jump rope workout can burn 150 calories in just 10 minutes, perfect for boosting metabolism and losing weight.

 What is the correct boxing stance?